Developer-Autodesk/viewer-javascript-tutorial/chapters/chapter-1.md

 3. You should see a progress bar in the 'Currently translating...' area, please give it some time, ...

-4. Once the translation is over, You would see your model listed int he 'Ready"' section with the 'urn' that you need later.
+4. Once the translation is over, You would see your model listed in the 'Ready"' section with the 'urn' that you need later.
 Make sure to copy and save that urn somewhere for later use.

 <a name="CreateYourWebServer"></a>